bcgov/cas-home/docs/version_control/pull-request-review-process.md

 ## **While waiting for a review / After posting the card for a review**

 While you're waiting for a review, you can decide to pull in a new card and start working on that or review other pull requests depending on how many cards you have in progress, how many cards are awaiting review, and how many cards are in the backlog.
-In general, It's a good practice to check if anything needs to be reviewed before pulling a new card into the sprint.
+In general, It's a good practice to check if anything needs to be reviewed before you start working on a new card from the sprint backlog.
+Note that, For taking cards from `Next Sprint Backlog` or `Backlog` you need to have a discussion with the team and get approval from the Product Owner.

 ## **Nice to know**

 - Posts can disappear from the channel if there are too many posts, It's a good idea to bump your post to keep it visible.
+- If the pull request has a lot of changes:
+  - try to limit the amount of changes per PR and split work where possible
-- If the pull request has a lot of changes, suggesting a walkthrough of the code to the reviewer can be helpful.
+  - suggest a walkthrough of the code to the reviewer
 - Keep the PR reviews channel discussion limited to coordinating logistics of review and merge.
 Problem-solving belongs in the `Developers` channel.